Error correction in short time steps during the application of quantum gates: The short time step method

 Choosing the number of steps $N$ as approximately $\lambda^{-1/2}$, the probability of finding an uncorrectable error is of the order of $\lambda^2 N^{-3} \sim \lambda^{7/2}$, negligible in comparison with the probability of finding a correctable error, which is represented by the first term in the right-hand side of Eq. (\ref{final_res}), which is of the order of $\lambda^2 N^{-2} \sim \lambda^3$.
 Therefore, the correction method designed for memory qubits can be applied during the gate with low probability of failure.

+(The argument above rests on the assumption that $\mathcal{E}_0(\Delta t)$ is predominantly independent of $\Delta t$, so that no error terms of greater order than $\lambda^2 N^{-2}$ is introduced.
+Why this is generally justified can be seen in Appendix B.)

-The repeated application of the error correction does not increase the probability of an uncorrectable error, originally of the order of $\lambda^3$: if the gates are split in $N$ parts, each with a probability $\lambda^2 N^{-3}$ of suffering an uncorrectable error, the final probability of error is of the order $N \left( \lambda^2 N^{-3} \right) \sim \lambda^3$, the same order as in the memory.
+The repeated application of the error correction does not increase the probability of an uncorrectable error, originally of the order of $\lambda^3$: if the gates are split in $N$ parts, each with a probability $\lambda^2 N^{-3}$ of suffering an uncorrectable error, the final probability of error is of the order $N \left( \lambda^2 N^{-3} \right) \sim \lambda^3$, one order of magnitude smaller than correctable ones.

-This method also does not increase the duration of the quantum-gate operation: making the reasonable assumptions of instantaneous measurement and instantaneous processing of the syndrome, the probability of having to apply a correction procedure will be of the order of $\lambda^2$ if the gate is not divided in smaller steps.
-When we apply the correction procedure in $N$ small time steps, the probability of having to apply a correction is of the order of $N \left( \lambda N^{-1} \right)^2 \sim \lambda^{5/2}$.
-Therefore, the new average duration of the gate, which is dependent on the number of times a correction procedure has to be applied, is actually shorter than the standard method.
+The probability of having to apply a correction procedure will be of the order of $\lambda^{2}$ if the gate is not divided in smaller steps.
+When we apply the gate in $N$ small time steps, the probability of having to apply a correction during its entire duration is of the order of $N\left(\lambda N^{-1}\right)^2 \sim\lambda^{5/2}$.
+Therefore, the number of times a correction procedure has to be applied is actually smaller than in the standard method.
+Whether our method causes a significant overhead in the processing, therefore, depends on the duration of the syndrome measurement and classical processing of its result, which must necessarily be applied $N$ times per gate.

 The only difficulty we have not dealt with so far are the errors that may occur while the correction gate itself is being applied.
 However, one must note that the probability of a complete gate requiring a correction procedure (estimated above as of the order of $\lambda^2 N^{-1}$), and the correction procedure itself suffering some sort of error ($\lambda^2$, as in the case of an ordinary unprotected gate) yields a result of the order of $\lambda^4 N^{-1} \sim \lambda^{9/2}$.
 This is much less than the probability of an uncorrectable error (given above in $\lambda^3$), and, therefore, safely negligible.